Human Rights Due Diligence of Epson Group

 The supervisory department at the head office is currently discussing with the department at the head office in charge of disaster prevention countermeasures about an announcement on the implementation of the drill.

-We will continue our efforts to further disseminate Group policies, Group regulations, rules and guidelines, etc. to each of our sites to ensure that the risk of serious human rights violations continues to be controlled.
+We will continue our efforts to further disseminate Group policies, Group regulations, rules and guidelines, etc. to each of our sites to ensure that the risk of serious human rights abuses continues to be controlled.

-* Low risk: Evaluation points are above 85, and actions are being takenoverall at the level required by the RBA Code of Conduct.
+* Low risk: Evaluation points are above 85, and actions are being taken overall at the level required by the RBA Code of Conduct.

 Medium-risk: Evaluation points are more than 65 and equal to or below 85, and there are items for which actions are not taken at the level required by the RBA Code of Conduct, and voluntary improvement is necessary.